 Now, the Aggies are hard at work trying to find their next superstar running back.
 Trayveon Williams may have been a smaller back at 5'9'' and 200 pounds, but he finished his final college season by rushing for 1,760 yards and 18 touchdowns while averaging 6.5 yards per carry.

 The current Texas A&M roster doesn't feature another 5-star running back, which means that Evans could come in and quickly establish himself as "the guy."
-Fisher's system has already shown that his offenses can put up some big numbers, which could help Evans with his draft status as soon as he sets foot on campus.
+Fisher's system has already shown that his offenses can put up some big numbers, which could help Evans' draft status as soon as he sets foot on campus.

 The Aggies are still working on becoming national title contenders, and adding a player like Evans would significantly help those chances.

-The University of Georgia has unofficially become "RB U" over the past couple of years, producing some elite running backs like Todd Gurley, Sony Michel and Nick Chubb.
+The University of Georgia has unofficially become "RB U" over the past couple of years, producing some elite running backs such as Todd Gurley, Sony Michel and Nick Chubb.

 That line of NFL-caliber backs is set to continue in future NFL draft classes, with D'Andre Swift and Elijah Holyfield set to go pro in the coming years.
-Perhaps Evans could join that long list of names should he decided to commit to the Bulldogs for 2020.
+Perhaps Evans could join that long list of names.

 An opportunity to play in a pro-style offense with a heavy focus on the running game would be appealing to Evans, as would the opportunity to play on the SEC stage.
 He visited Athens at the end of January, so there is at least some interest there.